kevinmun/n8n-ecs-ecr/README.md

 - Modify the `docker/index.html` file to change the web content
 - Update the module configurations in `main.tf` to adjust the infrastructure
 - Edit the task definition in the ECS module to change container specifications
-- Adjust WAF rules in the WAF module to customize security protections
+- Adjust CloudWatch alarm thresholds in the CW module
+- Add additional email addresses to the SNS notifications

 ## Terraform Null Resources